Shailene Woodley Just Made Her Relationship With Ben Volavola Instagram Official

 Shailene Woodley is taking the next step in her relationship near the City of Love.

-While stepping out for Paris Fashion Week on Wednesday evening, the actress headed to the Valentino Haute Couture Spring Summer 2018 show to admire the latest collection.
+While enjoying Paris Fashion Week on Wednesday evening, the actress headed to the Valentino Haute Couture Spring Summer 2018 show to admire the latest collection.

 During the runway show, Shailene was able to capture some of the best looks through Instagram Stories.